-On February 15, 2023, we filed a new prospectus supplement with the U.S. Securities and Exchange Commission (the SEC) with respect to the offer and sale of shares of our common stock, with an aggregate offering price of up to \$19,500,000, establishing an at-the-market equity program.
-On February 15, 2023, we also entered into a common stock sales agreement, dated February 15, 2023 (the "Sales Agreement") by and between the Company and Cowen and Company, LLC for shares with an aggregate offering price of up to \$75,000,000 through which we may, from time to time, sell shares through Cowen and Company, LLC, acting as agent and/or principal.
+On February 15, 2023, we filed a new prospectus supplement with the U.S. Securities and Exchange Commission (the "SEC") with respect to the offer and sale of shares of our Common Stock, with an aggregate offering price of up to \$19.5 million, establishing an at-the-market equity program.
+We also entered into a common stock sales agreement, dated February 15, 2023 (the "Sales Agreement") by and between the Company and Cowen and Company, LLC for shares with an aggregate offering price of up to \$75.0 million, through which we may, from time to time, sell shares through Cowen and Company, LLC, acting as agent and/or principal.
 Any shares offered and sold through the at-the-market equity program will be issued pursuant to the Company's Registration Statement on Form S-3 (File No. 333-269569), which was declared effective on February 10, 2023, the prospectus supplement related to the offering that forms a part of the registration statement, and any applicable prospectus supplements that may form a part of the registration statement in the future.
 The aggregate market value of shares eligible for sale under the prospectus supplement and under the Sales Agreement will be subject to the limitations of General Instruction I.B.6 of Form S-3, to the extent required under such instruction.
-We have not issued any shares pursuant to our at-the-market equity program as of December 31, 2023.
+We have not issued any shares pursuant to our at-the-market equity program as of December 31, 2024.